Admission to LUMES 2020-2022 is now closed!

 The Statement of Purpose Form must be filled in completely and must be signed by you personally.

-The questions we want your personal, truthful, and succinct answers to are the following:
+We want to know your personal, truthful and concise answers to the following questions:

 - What in the LUMES curriculum has sparked your interest in particular and why?

 - How do you expect to benefit from the LUMES programme and in your future plans after completion of LUMES?

 Responses should be between 100 and 180 words and fit within the allotted space given on the form.
-Please note that an application without answers to all the 4 questions will not be considered.
+Please note that an application without answers to all 3 questions will not be considered.

-The information given in your CV is also an important part of the overall assessment of your application to LUMES.
+The information provided in your CV is also an important part of the overall assessment of your application to LUMES.

 Your CV must include the following:

-- Your academic degrees, including the GPA, or any other classification of your degree (if available).
+- Your academic degrees, including GPA, or any other classification of your degree (if available).

 - If applicable:

-- Relevant extra-curricular activities you have been engaged in during your university studies with a brief description of activities related to Environment and Sustainability
+- Relevant extra-curricular activities you have been engaged in during your university studies with a brief description of activities related to the environment and/or sustainability

 - Awards you have received

-Letters of recommendation from two persons (your referees) must also be submitted.
-Referees can be past and present employers, teachers and instructors, and other persons who know you in an academic/professional capacity and can judge your overall competencies to participate in the programme.
+Letters of recommendation from two people (your referees) must also be submitted.
+Referees can be past or present employers, teachers and instructors, and other people who know you in an academic/professional capacity and can judge your overall competencies to participate in the programme.

 Your referees should be encouraged to use one of the following forms: